West Unleashes Billions To Shield Economy In Virus war - UrduPoint

 Australia's central bank cut rates to a new record low.

-However the moves, like other emergency stimulus measures over recent week, failed to ease the sense of impending economic doom.
+However the moves, like other emergency stimulus measures in recent weeks, failed to ease the sense of impending economic doom.

-Asian markets took another beating on Thursday morning, with the Manila stock market initially plunging almost 25 percent after a two-day suspension.
+Asian markets took another beating on Thursday, diving by eight percent in Seoul, 4.5 percent in Hong Kong and one percent in Tokyo.

-- Borders sealed - Countries are taking increasingly drastic steps to stem the flow of infections, with Australia on Thursday banning non-residents from arriving.
+With travel bans worldwide, Australia's Qantas airlines said it would halt all international flights while the head of Germany's Lufthansa warned that industry might not survive without state aid.